labra/ShExcala/README.md

 That file contains two excutable files for both Linux (`shexcala`) and Windows (`shexcala.bat`) which can be invoked from the command line.

 ## Usage

+See [the link](https://github.com/labra/ShExcala/wiki) on how to use ShExcala from the command line.

 ## Links